ARitz-Cracker/dropdown-menu-element/README.md

 divWithContextMenu.addEventListener("dropdownSelect", (ev) => {
 	const {
 		selectedElement, // The <active-dropdown-menu-item> selected.
-		selectedElementOriginal, // The `<dropdown-menu-item>` used to create the `selectedElement` selectedValue, // The value of the `data-value` attribute of the `selectedElementOriginal` dropdownMenu, // The <dropdown-menu> used to make the menu selection triggeringElement // The linked element which triggered the opening of the menu } = ev.detail;
+		selectedElementOriginal, // The `<dropdown-menu-item>` used to create the `selectedElement`. selectedValue, // The value of the `value` attribute of the `selectedElementOriginal`, `undefined` if not set. dropdownMenu, // The <dropdown-menu> used to make the menu selection. triggeringElement // The linked element which triggered the opening of the menu.
+	} = ev.detail;
 	alert("Option " + selectedValue + " was selected!");
 });